Fortress of Tustan: Petroglyphs

-Research of Tustan
+Research

 Scientific interest in the rocks in Urych appeared in the 19th–20th centuries and was associated with folklore studies.
 In the 20th century, Y. Pasternak, O. Ratych, P. Rapoport, and R. Bahriy studied Tustan.

 In 1971–1978, Mykhailo Rozhko, together with a group of enthusiasts, systematically measured the existing traces of the construction and made the first reconstructions of the fortress.
 In 1978, a new stage in the research of Tustan began with an expedition of the Lviv Regional Organization of the Ukrainian History and Culture Protection Society.
 In 1979–1991, the expedition was transformed into the Carpathian Architectural and Archeological Expedition at the Academy of Sciences of Ukraine under the supervision of Mykhailo Rozhko.
 The systematic study by Mykhailo Rozhko of the Tustan rock formations allowed the researcher to carry out a spatial and volumetric reconstruction of the fortress complex of Tustan with the rock group of Kamin in the center and separate defence and guarding points on Ostryi Kamin and Mala Skelia.
 The reconstruction of five periods of the fortress’ wooden construction was done based on the archaeological findings, architectural and archaeological measurements of the rocks with traces of the construction and remains of brick walls.
 The survey of similar landscape-architectural objects with traces of wooden structures located in Bubnyshche, Rozghirche, Pidkamin, and other fortified sites not far from Tustan also allowed to make conclusions about the nature of the construction and the architecture of Medieval fortifications, located in mountainous, rocky places, and to define the monument's place in the complex of the then-defensive objects of the Eastern Carpathians.

 Tustan Site Museum

 In order to protect the Tustan site, the Tustan State Historical-Cultural Reserve was established in 1994 by the decision of the Cabinet of Ministers of Ukraine.
 The Lviv Historical Museum was in charge of the reserve.
 In 2005, a special administration was formed.

-In September 2016, it was restructured under the Lviv Oblast Council as a municipal body named “The Administration of the Tustan State Historical and Cultural Reserve”.
+In September 2016, it was restructured under the Lviv Oblast Council as a municipal body named "The Administration of the Tustan State Historical and Cultural Reserve".
 Later, its name in English was changed into the Tustan Site Museum, which is used today.